A PIONEER ADVENTURE COMPANY ...

 Recommended Season: Spring & Autumn

-25 September Day 06: Namche Bazar rest day for acclimatization and explore around.
+25 September - Day 06: Rest day for acclimatization or, day hiking around.
+O/N at Teahouse Lodge.

-29 September Day 10: Acclimatization/rest day in Lobuche.
+29 September - Day 10: Acclimatization/rest day in Lobuche.
+O/N at Teahouse Lodge.

-09 November Day 51: Base Camp clean up back pack.
+09 November - Day 51: Base Camp clean up back pack.
+O/N at Camping.

-10 November Day 52: Trek to Pheriche.
-Overnight in lodge.
+10 November - Day 52: Trek to Pheriche.
+O/N at Teahouse Lodge.

-11 November Day 53: Trek to Namche Bazar.
-Overnight in lodge.
+11 November - Day 53: Trek to Namche Bazar.
+O/N at Teahouse Lodge.

-12 November Day 54: Trek to Lukla and transfer to teahouse Lodge
+12 November - Day 54: Trek to Lukla and transfer to teahouse Lodge or, Hotel.

-16 November Day 58: Last minute, transfer to airport for your onward journey.
+16 November - Day 58: Last minute, transfer to airport for your onward journey.
+Final Departure.

 Optional – Expedition Itinerary: B